Sandro-Meireles/pyMarkupL/README.md

 Streamline the production of your HTML page using this python framework

 ## Installation
- - download this repository `git clone https://github.com/Sandro-Meireles/pyMarkupL.git`
+ - Download/Clone this repository `git clone https://github.com/Sandro-Meireles/pyMarkupL.git`

- this framework will be added future in PyPi
+ This framework will be added future in PyPi

-## Getting Start
+## Understanding the Structure

-this is the structure of the files in the repository.
+This is the structure of the files in the repository.

 ```
 │   .gitignore